abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 `cljfmt` is really great I used to use it a lot, but it doesn't have a supported binary.
 For me, it is one of the main points because I would like to format code often without a need to keep REPL running.
-`zprint` has binary but configuration seems a bit unintuitive to me.
+`zprint` has binary but the configuration seems a bit unintuitive to me.

 ### Cljstyle

 There is one more tool that meets almost all my requirements: [`cljstyle`](https://github.com/greglook/cljstyle).
-Despite it is not so popular as tools described above It has mature foundation cause based on `cljfmt` code. `cljstyle` has a little different rules' logic but it doesn't affect the quality of results.
+Despite it is not so popular as the tools described above It has a mature foundation cause based on the `cljfmt` code. `cljstyle` has a little different rules' logic but it doesn't affect the quality of results.
-It keeps all good parts of `cljfmt` and even adds a few more improvements.
+It keeps all the good parts of `cljfmt` and even adds a few more improvements.
-Main of them are:
+The main of them are:

 - standalone binary;
 - can keep count of empty lines between blocks as you configure it (two by default);